 University Program: “How the Magic Works: Breaking Down the Craft Elements in Look Homeward, Angel” (in-person + online)

-In this lecture, Wiley Cash discusses the writerly craft behind some of the most iconic scenes in Look Homeward, Angel.
-Cash is The New York Times bestselling author of four novels and the Executive Director of Literary Arts at UNC-Asheville.
+Wiley Cash will discuss the writerly craft behind some of the most iconic scenes in Look Homeward, Angel.
+Cash is The New York Times bestselling author of four novels and the executive director of literary arts at UNC Asheville.

 Register to attend the April 23 Common Word Community Read program.
 To learn more, visit the Common Word Community Read website.